CDT-Bravo/snk9857-hw4/README.md

 This basic C2 Implant is a command-and-control (C2) agent designed to provide remote execution capabilities on a compromised linux system.
 The script has mechanisms to establish persistence, periodically check for commands from the C2 server, executes them, and sends back the results.
 ## Installation

 Install server2.py on the server, or host, and install client.py on the target machine.
+Make sure to edit the client.py file with the IP address of your server.

 ## Usage
 Both files need to be running for the C2 to work.